Skip to content

 Core Principles

-• Do: One authoritative playbook (cccc_help)
+• Do: One compact protocol reference (cccc_help)

 • Do: Kernel enforcement (RBAC by daemon)